Narkisii/Snakes-And-Ladders-Game/README.md

 ## Questions
 Questions are structured as multiple-choice and are written by the team members on course topics.
 There should be at least 30 questions prepared, categorized into easy, medium, and hard levels.

-## Gameplay
-The game progresses as players answer questions and use ladders to advance while avoiding snakes.
-The game ends when the first player reaches the last square.

-## Software Structure
-- **Data Management**: A central class named `SysData` will hold game history and question data.
-- **Additional Instructions**: The project must be written in JAVA using Eclipse or IntelliJ.
-Version control is managed through GitHub, and question data is stored in a JSON file with a fixed schema.

-## Setup and Running
-Instructions on how to set up and run the project will be provided here.

-## Contributing
-Guidelines for contributing to the project will be outlined here.

-## License
-Information about the project's license will be detailed here.